I am the prestigious Attila the Hun chair here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 Those people equal votes to the Democrats.

-So all of this, all this gobbledygook and bilge and drivel about Democrats caring for the little guy, is one of the biggest crocs.
+So all of this, all of this gobbledygook and bilge and drivel about Democrats caring for the little guy is one of the biggest crux, one of the biggest, well, I was going to say, destruction, examples of destruction in English language.

 That's not quite it.

-Uh it's it's it's the same thing as saying that they, the original racists, uh and and the ones who oppose the Civil Rights Act of 1964, uh it's like saying they have always cared for the uh oppressed minorities in this country when they were the ones that kept them oppressed, and I would submit to you to this day, keep them oppressed still.
+It's the same thing as saying that they, the original racists, and the ones who oppose the Civil Rights Act of 1964, it's like saying they have always cared for the oppressed minorities in this country when they were the ones that kept them oppressed.

-Just as the oppressed Union people whined and moaned before the Democrat presidential candidates, so do the minorities that vote Democrat in this country.
+Just as the oppressed union people whined and moaned before the Democrat presidential candidates, so do the minorities that vote Democrat in this country.

 Complain and complain and complain, things never get better.